omkumar001/Secrets/README.md

 - Encrypting the DB with the AES-256 encryption technique using the mongoose-encryption package.
 - Further encrypting the password using the md5 hashing.
 - Further securing using the bcrypt package which uses the salting and hashing method.
+- Further used the passport.js to encrypt as well as user authenticate using the Google OAuth 2.0.

 Using Session and Cookies using the passport.js